How to describe company processes using a Turtle Diagram

 Fig. 1.
 Turtle diagram in relation to Process Card elements

-Additionally, if the organization in which you work has an appropriate certification system, you can add to the Process Card also the applicable points of the ISO or IATF standard.
+Additionally, if the organization in which you work has an appropriate certification system, you can add to the Process Card the applicable points of the ISO or IATF standard.

 Process owner – a Key figure

-It is the owner who will be audited for knowing Process Card and verifying the risk and opportunity analysis.
+It is the owner who will be audited for knowing the Process Card and verifying the risk and opportunity analysis.

 Process inputs and outputs